Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 750 Ti should in theory be a bit better than the Radeon HD 5750 512MB overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 750 Ti will be 17% quicker than the Radeon HD 5750 512MB overall, because of its greater data rate. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 750 Ti is a better choice, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 750 Ti is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison